peachjelly13/REST-API-/README.md

 # REST-API
-Created a rest API for a social media application as practice
+Created a rest API for a blog application as practice